SughoshKulkarni/WildWav/README.md

 For this project, we used Flask API to create the app and Python for modeling.
 Vaish did all the web designing using HTML.
 The app uses a recorder.js javascript file that we found [here](https://github.com/danijel3/audio_gui "Audio recorder").

 Functionality:
-The web app has an interface to either record to capture the bird's sound using the device's microphone or browse file option to choose a file that
+The web app has an interface with two options:
+1. Either record to capture the bird's sound using the device's microphone OR
+2. Browse file option to choose an audio file with a WAV format.

 If you choose to RECORD and capture the bird's sound:
 1. Place your device where the bird's sound is most audible.
 2. Click the 'RECORD' button.
 The analyzer box should display the audio waveform, indicating that the recording has initiated.
-3. Wait for a few seconds (maximum 45 seconds) and click the 'STOP' button.
+3. Wait for a few seconds (maximum 10-12 seconds) and click the 'STOP' button.
 4. Click the 'PREDICT' button and wait until the application processes the recording.
 5. The type of bird will be displayed along with an image.
 6. Click on the bird image for more information about the bird.
 7. Click 'REFRESH' to start over.

 If you choose to BROWSE and upload the bird-sound file (.wav format):
 1. Click the 'BROWSE' button.
 2. Select the bird-sound file (.wav) and click open.
 3. Click the 'PREDICT' button and wait till the file is uploaded.
 4. The type of bird will be displayed along with an image.
 5. Click on the bird image for more information about the bird.
 6. Click 'REFRESH' to start over.

 Design:
 In terms of the application, the app can work on both computer and android devices.
 The Chrome browser has the best visual effects.